calliope-project/calliope/doc/user/configuration_reference.rst

 Abstract base technologies
 --------------------------

 This lists all pre-defined abstract base technologies and the defaults they provide.
 Note that it is not possible to define a technology with the same identifier as one of the abstract base technologies.
 In addition to providing default values for some options, which abstract base technology a user-defined technology inherits from determines how Calliope treats the technology internally.
+This internal treatment means that only a subset of available constraints are used for each of the abstract base technologies.

 supply
 ^^^^^^